manya-bansal/mosaic-artifact/README.md

   - Validate that `fig19.pdf` matches Figure 19 on page 17.
   - Validate that `fig20.pdf` matches Figure 20 on page 17.
   - Validate that `fig21.pdf` matches Figure 21 on page 17.
   - Validate that the output of `make run-fig22` matches Table 22.
-Please note since this benchmark performs a random search, one can expect to see a variance of 2-4 seconds for long running searches.
+Please note since this benchmark performs a random search, one can expect to see a variance of up to 10 seconds for long running searches.

+We expect to see some variance (due to machine noise and machine state) in the runtimes of each figure (13-21), however, this variance should be small and should not affect the conclusions of the figures.

  Note for `fig18.pdf`: While preparing the artifact, we discovered a small bug in our code which has been brought to the Artifact Evaluation Chairs.
 The graph that is produced draws both lines, the buggy implementation and the corrected version.